brickcap/openresty_examples/book.md

 only on internal requests (or on locations that are defined in the configuration files) but that location can make an external http request.

 So now back to the topic.
-The `res` returned by `ngx.location.capture` contians .. well the response of the subrequest.
+The `res` returned by `ngx.location.capture` contains .. well the response of the subrequest.
 Let us examine it.

 1. res.status:- the status code of the completed request.
 2. res.header-: the headers returned by the response.
 3. res.body:- the body in the response which may be ...
-4. res.truncated-: boolean that incaded if the body is truncated or not.
+4. res.truncated-: boolean that indicated if the body is truncated or not.

-res.status, res.body and res.truncated are pretty straightforwad. res.header require more examination.
+res.status, res.body and res.truncated are pretty straightforward. res.header require more examination.

 The response headers are simply a lua table.
 Here is what it might look like